 Malselv River, Norway

 One of Norway’s lesser known big salmon rivers, the Malselv is larger but mostly wadeable river with beautiful fly water for spey fishermen and fantastic spinning water.
-Although in terms of captures it has always been one of Norways top rivers, it has never received an excessive amount of pressure from visiting anglers.
+Although in terms of captures it has always been one of Norway’s top rivers, it has never received an excessive amount of pressure from visiting anglers.
 Historically for many years the river was fished by English noblemen.
-It was recently highlighted in the book “Fifty More Places to Fly Fish Before You Die”.
+More recently it was highlighted in the book “Fifty More Places to Fly Fish Before You Die”.

 The average size of rod caught Malselv salmon is around 10 to 12 lbs, though the river offers excellent chances for fish in the 20 lb plus category.
 Returning salmon find their most important obstacle about 30 kilometers upstream from its mouth, the Malselv Fossen, where the river concentrates its force tumbling down the powerful falls.
 Here the fish can ease their way up a fish ladder.
 This is an obliged stop for visiting tourists and fishermen who can view the fish through observation windows built into the side of the fish ladder.
 Other than the beat immediately below the falls, just about all of the fishing is from the bank.
 Usually up until mid-July the beats immediately below the falls are the most productive.
 However, the best fly water is found above the falls and tends to come into play in early July and steadily improving as month wears on.